Select your cookie preferences

 Note

-You can also choose to view CloudWatch logs for your data source sync job by selecting View CloudWatch logs.
-If you get a Resource not found exception when you try to view your CloudWatch logs for a data source sync job in progress, it can be because the CloudWatch logs are not available yet.
-Wait for some time and check again.
+View CloudWatch logs for your data source sync job by selecting View CloudWatch logs.
+If you encounter a Resource not found exception error, wait and try again as logs may not be available immediately.